eaobservatory/python-tools4caom2/README.md

         - base class for "containers" describing sets of files adfile_container.py
-        - class for sets of files in CADC AD (archive directory) dataproc_container.py
+        - class for sets of files in CADC AD (archive directory) filelist_container.py
-        - class for set of output files from CADC data_proc system filelist_container.py
         - class for set of files on disk (including in a directory) tarfile_container.py